Account-Link/teleport-tokscope/enclave-examples/note-dashboard.md

 ## Purpose

-The dashboard is a **standalone external service** that demonstrates how an untrusted host can interact with the xordi enclave.
+The dashboard is a **standalone external service** that demonstrates how an untrusted host can interact with the tokscope enclave.
 It's explicitly outside the trusted compute base and serves as both:
 1. A practical management interface for enclave instances
 2. A reference implementation for external API consumers